8 April 2026

 1. Save the file and start the server.

-To remove the password: set "Password": "" (empty string) and restart.
+To remove the password: set the value to an empty string and restart.

 Enable and manage the whitelist (self-hosted)